 At a glance

-AARP car insurance has all the standard coverage types that most car insurance companies offer, but there are some special perks too.
-Depending on your state, you may have access to The Hartford’s RecoverCare program, which can help pay for services you can’t do yourself if you are injured from an accident.
-The Hartford also has a fairly large array of discounts to help you lower your car insurance bill.
+If you’re over 50 and shopping for car insurance, AARP’s auto insurance offerings through The Hartford may provide special perks.
+Depending on your state, you may have access to The Hartford’s RecoverCare program, which can help pay for services you can’t do yourself if you are injured in an accident.
+The Hartford also has a large array of discounts to help you lower your car insurance bill.

 AARP home insurance